spatialos/gdk-for-unity/docs/modules/transform-sync/overview.md

 # Transform Synchronization Feature Module

-This feature module contains functionality that will automatically synchronize your entities' transform.
+This feature module contains functionality that synchronizes your entities' SpatialOS transform by reading from or writing to the native Unity transform representation.

+<%(#Expandable title="Do you support the Unity ECS Transforms package?")%>
+We don't support the Unity ECS Transform package at this time.

+If this is a feature that you strongly desire, please let us know in either: the [Discord](https://discord.gg/SCZTCYm) or our [forums](https://forums.improbable.io/latest?tags=unity-gdk).
+<%(/Expandable)%>

 ## Installation